rugvedmanoorkar/cmpe255-spring22-final-project/README.md

 ## Training and cross-validation
 ## Testing
+Post training the model, we fit our trained model on test dataset.Using sklearn.metrics we calculated precision, recall, f1 score and accuracy score.

 ## Comparision between SVM and Random Forest Model
 ###  Confusion Matrix for SVM Model
 <img src="outputscreenshots/confusion_matrix_svm.png" width="500">